SM 25x100 [2xM8] / N42 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
-Furthermore, tiny parts of these products can be problematic in medical diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Furthermore, tiny parts of these devices have the potential to be problematic in medical diagnosis after entering the body.

 Make sure to review all the information we have provided.
 This will help you avoid harm to your body and damage to the magnets.